Elevation Survey Services to Help Reduce Flood Insurance Premiums*

 If our research shows that your home is too low, that there's no chance for a LOMA, and an EC won't help you, then we will tell you it's not worth proceeding with field work.
-You have spent only $75 as opposed to the full fee for an elevation certificate.
+You have spent only the research fee as opposed to the full fee for an elevation certificate.

 - If our measurements show that you qualify for a LOMA or an EC helps you, then you move on to Step 3.

 - Option 1 - Complete the EC paperwork - Additional $300 Fee

 We will prepare the Elevation Certificate form and deliver it to you.
 You take it to your insurance agent and they use this information to adjust your premium.

 - Option 2 - Complete the EC paperwork and File LOMA Request - Additional $450 Fee

 We will file the necessary paperwork and measurements online to FEMA.
 FEMA will grant the LOMA in a matter of days or weeks.
 You take your LOMA to your insurance agent and they adjust your policy premium, or you may be able to eliminate the flood insurance all together.